Microsoft 365 (Outlook on the web | Outlook for Windows/Mac) - Best practices when using the calendar

 Make sure that any device that connects to your Calendar has all of the latest updates installed.

-For specific mobile device best practices, view Office 365 - Best Practices for Calendaring via Mobile Devices.
+For specific mobile device best practices, view Microsoft 365 - Best Practices for Calendaring via Mobile Devices.

-Limit the number of delegates (editor permissions).
-The more delegates you have, the more difficult it becomes to verify who modifed an event on your behalf.
+- Limit the number of delegates (editor permissions).
+The more delegates you have, the more difficult it becomes to verify who modified an event on your behalf.

 As an attendee